developerasun/myCodeBox-blockchain/framework/openZeppelin/readme.md

 }
 ```

-> It is still ok to define constant state variables, because the compiler does not reserve a storage slot for these variables, and every occurrence is replaced by the respective constant expression.
+> It is **still ok to define constant** state variables, because **the compiler does not reserve a storage slot** for these variables, and every occurrence is replaced by the respective constant expression.

 #### Initializing the Implementation Contract

 > Do not leave an implementation contract uninitialized.
-An uninitialized implementation contract can be taken over by an attacker, which may impact the proxy.
-You can either invoke the initializer manually, or you can include a constructor to automatically mark it as initialized when it is deployed:
+An uninitialized implementation contract can be taken over by an attacker, which may impact the proxy. **You can either invoke the initializer manually, or you can include a constructor to automatically mark it as initialized when it is deployed**:

 ```solidity
 /// @custom:oz-upgrades-unsafe-allow constructor